jdf-prog/jdf-prog.github.io/_pages/about.md

 I'm a first-year CS Ph.D. student at [University of Waterloo][7], advised by [Wenhu Chen][6].
 I received my bachelor degree in Computer Science at [Zhejiang University][0], where I was fortunate to work closely with Prof. [Zhao Zhou][8].
 I was a research intern at [USC INK-Lab][9], advised by Prof. [Xiang Ren][1] and [(Bill)Yuchen Lin][5].

-I’m interested in Natural Language Processing, especially Commonsense Reasoning, Text generation, and all sorts of application research of Large Language Models.
+I’m interested in Natural Language Processing, especially Commonsense Reasoning, Text generation, and AI research involved LLM.

 [0]: https://www.zju.edu.cn/english/